rederic could have died.

 Frederic’s story should be a reminder of the importance of breastfeeding and proper nutrition in the first 1,000 days of life.
 It is truly a life or death situation.

 That’s why the global health community and faith-based organizations, like IMA World Health, must work to spread the word that breastfeeding is the best way to nourish children and give them a solid foundation for a healthy and productive life.

 Numerous studies have shown that early and exclusive breastfeeding is an important part of infant nutrition with many health benefits to infants.
-The World Health Organization1 and the American Academy of Pediatrics2 both agree, based on decades of research, that breastfeeding is best.
+The World Health Organization and the American Academy of Pediatrics both agree, based on decades of research, that breastfeeding is best.